Humblemonk/DiceMaiden/README.md

 `+d%` -> `((2d10kl1-1) *10) + 1d10` Advantage roll for a percentile dice in a roll-under system.
 Rolls two tens and keeps the lowest.

 `-d%` -> `((2d10k1-1) *10) + 1d10` Disadvantage roll for a percentile dice in a roll-under system.
 Rolls two tens and keeps the highest.

+`snm5` -> `5d6 ie6 t4` Sunsails: New Millennium 4th edition.
+The number represents the number of dice rolled.
+Indefinately explodes sixs, with a target of four.